michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0001.md

 - v: be the rival of, be in competition with
 - v: be equal to in quality or ability
 ### Family
-rival: rivaled, rivaling, rivalled, rivalling, rivalrous, rivalry, rivals+;rivaled: unrivaled;rivalled: unrivalled;rivalry: rivalries;unrivaled: unrivaledest
+- rival: rivaled, rivaling, rivalled, rivalling, rivalrous, rivalry, rivals+
+- rivaled: unrivaled
+- rivalled: unrivalled
+- rivalry: rivalries
+- unrivaled: unrivaledest
 ### Examples
 - Deutsche Bank was the focus of that dream and along the way, he declined many offers to leave and join rival banks.
 - He told the media and political rivals to "hold off partying", adding: "Nothing will happen, because there is nothing."